Democrats push to extend control of House for two more years

 As in 2018 when they grabbed House control, Democratic ads emphasized pledges to make health care more accessible, preserve coverage for pre-existing conditions and shield voters from Republicans out to terminate those requirements.
 Many Republicans say they want to dismantle Obama’s health care law while retaining its coverage for pre-existing conditions, but they’ve not presented a detailed proposal for doing that.

-The coronavirus pandemic, which has killed over 230,000 Americans and is worsening in nearly every state, has only amplified Democrats’ focus on health care.
+The pandemic has only amplified Democrats’ focus on health care.
 Trump’s repeated false statements downplaying the virus’ severity have also given Democrats political fodder.

-“This has pushed the fight to the health care battlefield, and that’s a great place for us,” said Democratic consultant Ian Russell.

-Another GOP disadvantage was that far more of their incumbents are already leaving Congress.
-Republicans were defending 35 open seats of lawmakers who didn’t seek reelection, resigned or lost party primaries.
+Another GOP disadvantage was that they were defending 35 open seats of lawmakers who didn’t seek reelection, resigned or lost party primaries.
 There were just 13 Democratic-held vacant seats caused by departures, including one death — Georgia Rep. John Lewis, the civil rights hero.

 This year’s House elections were projected to cost a record $7.3 billion in spending by candidates’ campaigns and outside groups, according to an estimate by the nonpartisan Center for Responsive Politics.
 By mid-October, candidates’ campaigns alone had reported raising $1.7 billion, another record.